 For cheap, authentic and delicious street food, head to Gwangjang Market at exit 8 at Jongno-5 ga station.
 If you like Korean food or are interested in trying it out, this is the place to go.

-You can try everything here from the ubiquitous kimbap (김밥, Korean style rice roll (try the mayak kimbap) to delicacies like jokbal (족발, pig’s feet) and soondae (순대, blood sausage made of cow’s intestines) and bindaetteok (빈대떡, mung bean pancake).
-Bring cash and an empty stomach, this is a must see in Seoul.
+You can try everything here from the ubiquitous kimbap (김밥, Korean style rice roll (try the mayak kimbap)) to delicacies like jokbal (족발, pig’s feet), soondae (순대, blood sausage made of cow’s intestines) and bindaetteok (빈대떡, mung bean pancake).
+Bring cash and an empty stomach, this should be at the beginning of your list of top things to do in Seoul for foodies.

-See the paragraph below about the best food tour to this market or book it here.
+See the paragraph below about the best food tour to this market or book it here with our favorite tour guides Context Travel.

 Feel artsy or taste makgeolli and tteokbokki along Daehangno

 The area around Hyehwa station is filled with amateur theater productions, mostly in Korean of course, but is still a great place to catch a performance.
-There are also murals everywhere in the area known as Ihwa Mural Village, about a 10min walk from the station so this is one of the best places to see in Seoul even if you don’t watch a performance.
+There are also murals everywhere in the area known as Ihwa Mural Village, about a 10min walk from the station so this is one of the best things to do in Seoul for younger travelers, even if you don’t watch a performance.

 The area around Hyehwa station at exit 2 known as Marronnier Park is a good place to try out some street food like tteokbokki (spicy rice cake), sundae (blood sausage) or huge waffles stuffed with ice cream.
 Daehangno is also the perfect place to try the thick, sweet Korean rice wine known as makgeolli.
-A nice, refined cafe to grab a bite and taste some really good makgeolli is Like a Dandelion.
+Visit a real makgeolli house for an authentic experience.
+My favorite is Cheongseoggol which has great pajeon (spring onion pancake) and walnut makgeolli (밤막걸리 – bahm makgeolli).
+This is a very localised tip with no website or social media.
+So check our map above for directions.

 Naksan Park is a nice expansive green space near Daehangno where you can go on a trail walk along the Joseon Dynasty fortress walls.
 Seniors should take caution as the Park is up a hill.